guilhemmarchand/trackme/docs/userguide.rst

    :alt: img/first_steps/img014
    :align: center

-*Note: for data sources, the scope of indeximg time parsing issues happens on the sourcetype level from a Splunk point of view, this means that if there are any parsing issues found for this sourcetype, this can be linked to this data source but as well with any other data source that looks at the same sourcetype.*
+*Note: for data sources, the scope of indexing time parsing issues happens on the sourcetype level from a Splunk point of view, this means that if there are any parsing issues found for this sourcetype, this can be linked to this data source but as well with any other data source that looks at the same sourcetype.*

-**Under normal circoumstances, this screen should not show any parsing errors, if there are any, these should be fixed.**
+**Under normal conditions, this screen should not show any parsing errors, if there are any, these should be fixed.**

 Lagging performances
 ^^^^^^^^^^^^^^^^^^^^